fiorinin/Hasher/README.md

 * I am working on a logging system so that users can better share their issues if any.
 This will help me to be more responsive to fix these issues.

 ## Frequently Asked Questions
+###### What's this naming convention for miners and algorithms?
+Since Hasher allows you to use multiple miners on the same algorithm, I used the following naming convention `<algo>-<miner_fork>` for clarity.
+In the performance tab, you can reorder all pairs by hashrate, profit, etc. So the naming shouldn't bother you much as you can very quickly see which algorithms/miners are the best fit for you.
+This strategy guarantees that virtually any hardware gets the best hashrate, compared to forcing you to use a given miner for a given algorithm.

+###### I experience slowdowns, shutdowns or crashes, what's going on?
+Hasher is not really resource hungry, but it _is_ by definition heavier than a `.bat` command.
+If you experience slowdowns, you might want to minimize the app - it has been effective when the display runs on the mining GPU since it gets rid of animations.
+Note however that I could not see any impact of Hasher on the mining speed at all (minimized or not), you just might get a better experience using your PC in the meantime (similar to when you mine with `.bat`).

 ###### Mining doesn't work, what should I do?
 A lot of things could have gone wrong.
 You could be trying to run Nvidia miners on AMD hardware, picked only algorithms that the pool(s) you selected don't support, etc. I am currently working on integrating logging, so that you will be able to share what Hasher has to say about your issues.
 In the meantime, you can [report an issue](https://github.com/Johy/Hasher/issues) by being as comprehensive as you can and explaining how to reproduce the error.
 If some specific algorithms don't work, try reducing their intensity in the advanced settings, or simply deselect them for Hasher to stop trying to mine with it.